evanwb/pcap-to-images/README.md

 The server runs on [http://localhost:5555](http://localhost:5555)

-upload your pcap file and click generate to download a zip file with the images
+Upload your pcap file and click generate to download a zip file with the images

 Images can also be generated from the cli